teeparham/gemdiff/README.md

 #### Why?

 You want to view the source code differences between versions of gems when your dependencies are updated.
-`gemdiff` hides the complexity of the source repository lookup, provides commands to open common github pages, and provides efficient workflow commands that work with a bundled project (see `outdated`, `update`).
+`gemdiff` does the source repository lookup, opens common GitHub pages, and simplifies your git workflow for a bundled project (see `outdated`, `update`).

 #### How?

-`gemdiff` finds a repository by inspecting the local (or remote) gemspec, then searching github if needed.
+`gemdiff` finds a repository by inspecting the local or remote gemspec, or searching github if needed.
 It uses bundler to list your outdated gems.
 For each outdated gem, it determines your currently used version and the version you can update to, and builds a compare view URL with the old and new version tags.
 It also provides `update` for a simple `bundle update <gem>` and commit workflow.